skyfe79/Awesome/README.md

 - [OpenSwiftUI](https://github.com/Cosmo/OpenSwiftUI) - WIP — OpenSwiftUI is an OpenSource implementation of Apple's SwiftUI DSL.
 - [dskit](https://github.com/imodeveloper/dskit) - A design system with a collection of reusable components, guided by clear standards, that can be assembled together to build any number of applications.
 - [swift-async-algorithms](https://github.com/apple/swift-async-algorithms) - Async Algorithms for Swift
-- [CotEditor](https://github.com/coteditor/CotEditor) - Lightweight Plain-Text Editor for macOS
+- [CotEditor](https://github.com/coteditor/CotEditor) - Lightweight Plain Text Editor for macOS
 - [SwiftGen](https://github.com/SwiftGen/SwiftGen) - The Swift code generator for your assets, storyboards, Localizable.strings, … — Get rid of all String-based APIs!
 - [swiftontap](https://github.com/swiftontap/swiftontap) - Complete SwiftUI Docs with Examples
 - [AxisSheet](https://github.com/jasudev/AxisSheet) - It is a library that handles the sheet view in 4 directions (.top, .bottom, .leading, .trailing) according to the axis mode.
 It supports iOS and macOS.